What are the most important things to know about Stribild?

 What is Stribild?

 Stribild is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children 12 years of age and older who weigh at least 77 lbs (35 kg) and meet certain requirements, as determined by a health care provider.

-Stribild is a complete regimen for the treatment of HIV infection and shouldnot be used with other HIV medicines.
+Stribild is a complete HIV treatment regimen and should not be used with other HIV medicines

 HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, don't cut down on, skip, or stop taking them unless your health care provider tells you to.